zlib-ng/minizip-ng/README.md

 My work with the minizip library began in 2006 when I started submitting bugs I found in the library to Gilles Vollant.
 In 2010, I implemented some additional features like WinZip AES encryption, disk splitting, and I/O buffering that were necessary for another project I was working on.
-Sortly after I setup this repository so I could share these and other improvements with the rest of the world.
+Shortly after, I created this public repository so I could share these and other improvements with the rest of the world.
 I have been maintaining and actively developing this code base ever since.
-At the beginning of 2017, I began the work of refactoring and rewroting most of the code as version 2 because the library had become difficult to maintain and code readability continued to suffer over the years.
+At the beginning of 2017, I began the work to refactor and rewrite the library as version 2 because it had become difficult to maintain and code readability continued to suffer over the years.

 ## Features